HistoryIsADrag Frequently Asked Questions

-History Is a Drag is a benefit gala benefitting the grant programs of the Baltimore National Heritage Area (BNHA).
-The April 2017 event will be a unique masquerade/drag show event that will celebrate Baltimore’s history, people, and places.
-Entertainment will include performances from local and nationally known female illusionists, as well as living history re-enactors representing a wide variety of Baltimore historical figures.
-Baltimore-inspired food and beverages will be served.
-The grand ballroom of the Baltimore Marriott Waterfront will be transformed into vignettes that further capture the city’s history and highlight Baltimore’s neighborhoods.
+History Is a Drag was a benefit gala benefitting the grant programs of the Baltimore National Heritage Area (BNHA).
+The April 2017 event was a unique masquerade/drag show event that will celebrate Baltimore’s history, people, and places.
+Entertainment included performances from local and nationally known female illusionists, as well as live performances by Baltimore-based singers and actors.

 HOW WILL THE PROCEEDS BE USED?

 All proceeds from History Is a Drag will flow directly into BNHA’s Heritage Investment Grant program.
 Launched in 2015, the grant program provides modest yet strategic investments in historic attractions, small museums, and community organizations located within the heritage area.
 Initial funding from these grants comes from the Federal government, and consistent funding is increasing unlikely in the current political environment.
 Through fundraising, BNHA hopes to provide a stable base for the future vitality of the grant program.

 In 2015, the heritage area awarded $200,000 to 25 local non-profit organizations.
 Roughly 30 percent of the awards were for operational support, and in some cases, the grant allowed small museums and historic sites to literally keep the lights on.
 The ultimate goal of all the grant awards is to foster heritage tourism that will in turn spur economic development and build sense of place and pride in our community.